 IMPORTANT: This tutorial is NOT for installing our mobile preset to your phone.
 If you purchased a mobile preset pack from us, please refer to the installation PDF guide included in your download zip file.

 Welcome friends!
-This tutorial applies only to All-New Lightroom CC, the newest Adobe Creative Cloud Lightroom version.
-Because the user interface of this version is completely different from its predecessors (Classic Lightroom CC and Lightroom 5-6), we have decided to create new installation instructions for you.
-If you need instructions for the previous versions as mentioned above, please head over to this post.
+This tutorial is only applicable to All-New Lightroom CC, which is the newest version of Adobe Creative Cloud Lightroom.
+Because the user interface is completely different from its predecessors (Classic Lightroom CC and Lightroom 5-6), we’ve created new installation instructions.
+But you can still find instructions for older versions by checking out this post.

-It's also worth noting that in addition to the new user interface changes in All-New Lightroom CC, Adobe has removed the ability to save and import custom brushes.
-If you purchased preset collections from us that include brushes, please note that our brushes can only work with Classic Lightroom CC + Lightroom 5-6 as stated in our product descriptions.
+In addition to the user interface changes of All-New Lightroom CC, you can no longer save and import custom brushes.
+If you’ve purchased our preset collections that include brushes, please note that they will only work with Classic Lightroom CC + Lightroom 5-6, as stated in our product descriptions.

-Prerequisite: Before you install our presets, please extract the zip file we sent you, and then copy the entire preset folder that's inside the main folder.
-If you are using a Mac or PC, to extract the zip file, simply double-click on it.
+Prerequisite: Please extract the zip file you downloaded, and then copy the entire preset folder from within the main folder.
+If you’re using a Mac or PC, you can extract the zip file by simply double-clicking on it.